mohdshahrukh007/chatgpt-code-previewer/README.md

 5. **Educational Tool**: For learners or those new to web development, the previewer provides an interactive way to understand how HTML and CSS work together to create user interfaces.
 It offers a hands-on learning experience, allowing users to experiment with code and immediately see the results.

-Overall, the `chatgpt-code-previewer` tool empowers developers and designers to visualize, iterate, and refine UI designs efficiently, ultimately speeding up the development process and improving the quality of the final product.
+Overall, the `ChatGPT UI Preview` tool empowers developers and designers to visualize, iterate, and refine UI designs efficiently, ultimately speeding up the development process and improving the quality of the final product.